SGBC/metlab/INSTALL.md

   * mpmath (optional)

-To use the "metapprox" Experimental Design module for approximating sequencing need for metagenomic project - users must either compile the c-exension using the "install_dependencies.sh"-script, or by installing the mpmath python module.
+To use the "metapprox" Experimental Design module for approximating sequencing need for metagenomic project - OSX users must either compile the c-extensions using the "install_dependencies.sh"-script, or by installing the mpmath python module.

 MetLab installation was tested on Mac OSX 10.10.5, Ubuntu 14.04 and Centos 7.